davidlcassidy/family-media-processor/README.md

 - **Config Directory (`/config`)**
 Stores configuration files, such as the geotagging data file (`geotag_data.yaml`).

-### Geotag Data File
+### Config File: Geotag Data

-A geotaging data config file is required for the geotaging feature.
+A geotagging data config file is required for the geotagging feature.
 This config file is expected in the following format.

 ```yaml
 Country Name - Country Code: